edab/DSA_Quick_Reference/docs/linked_lists.md

 # Linked lists

-A **linked list** is a linear _collection_ of the elements, called nodes, where every element contain a reference to the next one.
+A **linked list** is a linear _collection_ of elements, called nodes, where every element contain a reference to the next one.
 It is possible to have _duplicates_, the number of elements contained is not fixed, and since is a sequence, can be imagined as a chain.

 ![singly_linked_list_example](../images/singly_linked_list.png)